pymc-labs/pymc-marketing/docs/source/index.md

 See the Example notebooks section for examples of further types of plot you can get, as well as introspect the results of the fitting.

 ### CLV Quickstart

-Again, in a Python session, or juputer lab notebook:

 ```python
 import matplotlib.pyplot as plt